aces/Loris/modules/candidate_parameters/test/TestPlan.md

 ### Consent Status Tab
 25. Check that the consent status tab only shows up if _useConsent_ is set to true in the configuration module.
-26. Tab should render with only one consent type.
-27. Add a new consent type following [the guide](https://github.com/aces/Loris/wiki/Candidate-Information-Page) on the LORIS Wiki.
+26. Add a new consent type following [the guide](https://github.com/aces/Loris/wiki/Candidate-Information-Page) on the LORIS Wiki.
 Does it show up in this tab when you refresh the page?
-28. Does the consent info shown in this tab match what is stored in the `consent` table?
+27. Does the consent info shown in this tab match what is stored in the `consent` table?
-29. Check that there is a set of form inputs for each type of consent.
+28. Check that there is a set of form inputs for each type of consent.
 Does your new type of consent you just added appear here, with form inputs?
-30. Try updating the consent information.
+29. Try updating the consent information.
 Do not fill out all required fields.
 Ensure that an error appears when you try to save.
-31. For each of the date fields, try entering only one part of the date (eg. the year).
+30. For each of the date fields, try entering only one part of the date (eg. the year).
 Make sure there is an error when you try to save.
-32. Enter the following combinations:
+31. Enter the following combinations:
-    * Consent to Study = No
+    * Consent to Study = No  (error: must enter Date of 'No' Consent)
-    * Consent to Study = Yes (error: must enter Date of Consent)
+    * Consent to Study = Yes (error: must enter Date of 'Yes' Consent)
-    * Consent to Study = Yes; Date of Consent = random date
+    * Consent to Study = Yes/No; Date of Consent = random date
         * Error: must enter Confirmation Date of Consent
+        * Date (Withdrawal) of Consent & Confirmation Date (Withdrawal) of Consent is disabled.
-    * Consent to Study = Yes; Date (Withdrawal) of Consent = random date; Confirmation Date (Withdrawal) of Consent = a different random date
+    * Consent to Study = Yes/No; Date of Consent = random date after today; Confirmation Date of Consent = same random date
-        * Error: dates do not match
+        * Error: date cannot be later than today
+    * Consent to Study = No (changing/updating an already given 'Yes' consent);
+        * Error: must enter Date (Withdrawal) of Consent and Confirmation Date (Withdrawal) of Consent
-    * Consent to Study = Yes; Date (Withdrawal) of Consent = random date after today; Confirmation (Withdrawal) Date of Consent = same random date
+    * Consent to Study = No (changing/updating an already given 'Yes' consent);  Date (Withdrawal) of Consent = random date after today; Confirmation (Withdrawal) Date of Consent = same random date
-        Error: date cannot be later than today
+        * Error: date cannot be later than today
-    * Consent to Study = Yes; Date (Withdrawal) of Consent = valid random date; Confirmation (Withdrawal) Date of Consent = same random date
+    * Consent to Study = No (changing/updating an already existing 'Yes' consent); Date (Withdrawal) of Consent = valid random date; Confirmation (Withdrawal) Date of Consent = same random date
         * No error
         * Make sure they update properly in the front-end and backend
-    * Consent_status = No; Date of Consent = valid random date; Confirmation Date of Consent = same random date
-        * No error
-        * Make sure they update properly in the front-end and backend (dates should not save)